Multimedia Journalism (MMJ)

 Prerequisites: MMJ 3153 with a grade of C or better; and pass proficiency review.

 Description: Prepares students to work in radio and internet audio production and imaging.
 Students prepare and present materials in a broadcasting situation.
+Students learn about and develop skills in different formats of audio production, including the production of audio messages such as radio commercials and long-form programming, including podcasting.
 Previously offered as JB 3873 and JB 2873.

 Credit hours: 3